 Adler believed that the Great Conversation was essential for the health and vitality of a democratic society.
 He argued that by engaging with the ideas of the past and present, individuals could develop the critical thinking skills and moral reasoning abilities needed to participate effectively in public discourse and decision-making.

 Throughout his career, Adler worked to make the Great Conversation accessible to a broader audience.
-In addition to his work on the “Great Books” series, he wrote numerous books and articles aimed at popularizing philosophical and intellectual ideas, and he was a frequent guest on television and radio programs.
+In addition to his work on the “Great Books” series, he wrote numerous books and articles to popularize philosophical and intellectual ideas, and he frequently appeared as a guest on television and radio programs.

 While Adler’s approach to education and the canon of Western literature has been the subject of debate and criticism, his contributions to the idea of the Great Conversation have had a lasting impact.
 His emphasis on active, engaged reading and lifelong learning continues to inspire educators and learners worldwide, and his vision of a shared intellectual tradition that transcends time and place remains a powerful ideal.